What is psoriasis?

 Treatment of psoriasis

-Patients with psoriasis should ensure they are well informed about their skin condition and its treatment.
-There are benefits from not smoking, avoiding excessive alcohol and maintaining optimal weight.
+Patients with psoriasis should be well-informed about their skin condition and its treatment.
+Recommendations include:

 Mild psoriasis is generally treated with topical agents alone.
-Which treatment is selected may depend on body site, extent and severity of the psoriasis.
+The selected treatment depends on the body site and the extent and severity of psoriasis, and may include:

 - Coal tar preparations